SAPHNELO- anifrolumab-fnia injection, solution

 • 2 DOSAGE AND ADMINISTRATION

-SAPHNELO must be diluted prior to intravenous administration [see Dosage and Administration (2.2)].
+SAPHNELO vials are for intravenous use only and must be diluted prior to intravenous administration [see Dosage and Administration (2.3)].

 SAPHNELO is supplied as a single-dose vial.
 Prepare the diluted infusion solution using aseptic technique, by the following procedure: